 Ash cloud from Hawaii volcano sparks red alert for aviation

-Ash and volcanic smog, or vog, as it is called, rose to 3,657m above Kilauea's crater and floated southwest, showering cars on Highway 11 with gray dust and prompting an "unhealthy air" advisory in the community of Pahala, 29km from the summit.
+Ash and volcanic smog, or vog, as it is called, rose to 3,657 metres above Kilauea's crater and floated south-west, showering cars on Highway 11 with grey dust and prompting an "unhealthy air" advisory in the community of Pahala, 29km from the summit.

-An aviation red alert means a volcanic eruption is under way that could spew ash along aircraft routes, the US Geological Survey (USGS) says on its website.

 A shift in winds was expected to bring ash and vog inland on Wednesday and make them more concentrated, said John Bravender of the National Oceanic and Atmospheric Administration (NOAA).